jacobblyons/canvas-chrome-extension/README.md

-Why is canvas so slowwwww? the goal of this project is to add useful features to the canvas site through a chrome extension.
+Why is canvas so slowwwww?

 features:
- - current course buttons on home page. no need for the annoying slide out menu.
+ - current course buttons at the top of the home page. no need for the annoying slide out menu.

-simply install this project as a chrome extension.
+simply install this project as a chrome extension. maybe more to come, I dont know.